You can get from Lisbon to Madrid by train, bus or flight.

-Travel between Lisbon, Portugal and Madrid, Spain is: Partially open.
+International travel from Lisbon, Portugal to Madrid, Spain is: Fully open.

-International entry is allowed at this time for: Entry is partially open for citizens and permanent residents of Portugal.
+Entry into Spain is currently allowed for: Entry is fully open for citizens and permanent residents of Portugal.

 Conditions of entry:

-This information was last checked on 20/01/2022.
-As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your trip between Lisbon and Madrid.
+The information above was last checked on 01/07/2022; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your journey between Lisbon and Madrid.